-However, the world is not creating Eco-smart Cities and retrofitting older cities fast enough to prevent future large-scale complex disasters from decaying infrastructures for water, energy, waste, transportation, housing, food, and security.
-Urban populations will nearly double by 2050, increasing the pressure on these systems especially in developing-country cities, where nearly all of the population growth will occur.
-AI connected to IoT and sensor networks will be needed to provide real-time information for continual urban repair, improvement, and public participation.
-Early examples are Songdo in South Korea and Masdar City in Abu Dhabi.
-India plans to build 100 smart cities by 2022.
-China has launched nearly 200 smart city pilot projects.
-People are moving around the planet more than ever; 244 million people moved from one country to another during 2015.
-Future migrations from low-income, high-youth-employment regions to high-income aging societies seem inevitable.
+However, the world is not creating Eco-Smart-resilient cities and retrofitting older cities fast enough to prevent future large-scale complex disasters from decaying infrastructures for water, energy, waste, transportation, housing, food, and security.
+About 40% of the world’s land is degraded (deforestation, pollution, erosion, desertification, sea level rise) and could increase to 50% by 2050.
+Urban populations will nearly double by 2050, increasing the pressure on nature especially in developing-country cities, where nearly all of the population growth will occur.
+AI connected to IoT and sensor networks will be needed to provide real-time information for continual land use management and urban repair, improvement, and public participation.
+Early examples are Songdo in South Korea, Masdar City in Abu Dhabi, Neom in Saudi Arabia, and Toyota’s Woven City in Japan.
+India is implementing a plan to retrofit all major cities to be smart cities.
+China has launched nearly 290 smart city pilot projects.

 Actions to Address Global Challenge 3:

 - Develop tele-work to connect high-income aging societies with low-income youth regions.